Astron/astron.docs/README.md

 Astron Documentation
 ====================
-_Raw and source files for Astron documetation_
+_Raw and source files for Astron documentation_